It takes a TEAM to save lives!

 It takes teams of skilled, committed and highly motivated people - working throughout the year in projects all over the world.
 Today over 38,000 staff in more than 70 countries - logisticians, administrators, nurses, and doctors - working together with the right tools to better serve our patients.
 Whether it’s a mobile surgical unit - an "operating room on wheels", or 4x4 vehicles like our Land Cruisers being used as field ambulances, this chain of commitment has enabled MSF to save lives for over 40 years.

 With your support, MSF can reach out and act fast in times of crises.
-Whether you travel these holidays or not, please consider donating to MSF and help us provide emergency medical support to those in need.
+Please consider donating to MSF and help us provide emergency medical support to those in need.

 We are Doctors Without Borders (MSF).
 Our medical teams act fast to save people’s lives in conflict zones, natural disasters and epidemics.
 We go where we are needed most.